So now you know about the source of our raw materials and how the Canadian Forestry industry meets the highest environmental credentials;

 And you know–newspapers are a green choice!

-CNA/CCNA continue to invest a large portion of their time on this file, on behalf of its members.
-For more information on provincial waste diversion programs, please visit the Members’ Area..
-Please direct your questions to Adele Ritchie at email@example.com
+Newspapers Canada continues to invest a large portion of its time on this file, on behalf of its members.
+For more information on provincial waste diversion programs, please visit the Members’ Area.
+Please direct your questions to Adele Ritchie at [email protected].

 NOTE: While we have taken all steps to ensure the accuracy of this document and its data, we cannot accept responsibility or be held liable for any sourced information that is inaccurate or incomplete.